situx/samian-lod/data/README.md

 This are the resulting RDF data for `Linked Open Samian Ware`, more at https://rgzm.github.io/samian-lod/doc/#samian-map .

-This data is licensed under DPPL [License](https://www1.rgzm.de/IPS/Licensing/DPPL/DPPLLicenseSamian_English.html)
+This data is licensed under a DPPL [License](https://www1.rgzm.de/IPS/Licensing/DPPL/DPPLLicenseSamian_English.html).